 Much discussion has revolved around monetary restitution for African Americans descendants of U.S. slaves that could come in the form of monthly payments.
-Other committee members have presented ideas on how to alleviate some of the hardships Black Americans still face today with issues like redlining, mass inceration, or homelessness.
-According to Cal Matters, Black men make up a large majority of the state’s prison population at 28.5 percent.
-Black people also account for nearly 40 percent of the unhoused population in California.
+Other committee members have presented ideas on how to alleviate some of the hardships Black Americans still face today with issues like redlining, mass incarceration or homelessness.
+According to Cal Matters, Black men make up a large majority of the state’s prison population at 28.5%.
+Black people also account for nearly 40% of the unhoused population in California.
 Some reparation advocates have addressed the need for free college, home buying assistance initiatives, land, and business grants for eligible African Americans to empower the community through education and provide families with potential wealth-building tools that could make up for history’s past.

 “Reparations for black Americans who are descendants of American slaves are there for the same reason as it was for the Japanese Americans who were interned for the settlements that were made to Native Americans for restitution….that is still being paid to Holocaust survivors,” burgeoning reparations activist Marcel Dixon argued during a Twitter Space panel conducted by journalist Michael Harriot on April 12.
 “It is to pay back and repair the damage that was done and to pay a debt because of wrongs that was inflicted on a particular group…reparations is a payment on that debt.”